xiyudu/fediphilosophy/README.md

 Welcome to fediphilosophy.org, a Mastodon instance for academic philosophers (broadly construed)!

 This page gives server guide and rules for the fediphilosophy Mastodon server only.
-For a more detailed guide on Mastodon in general, here are some resources to refer to
+For a more detailed guide on Mastodon in general, here are some resources to refer to:

 [An increasingly less-brief introduction to Mastodon](https://gist.github.com/joyeusenoelle/74f6e6c0f349651349a0df9ae4582969)